 The Solid Waste Fund is another Enterprise Fund that is self-supporting.
-It is expected to generate \$9,400,148 in revenue through service charges.
+It is expected to generate \$9,556,746 in revenue through service charges.
 This fund represents about 9% of the total budget.

-Included under the Solid Waste Fund are Solid Waste Administration, Solid Waste Removal/ Residential East, Solid Waste Removal/ Residential West, Solid Waste Removal/ Commercial and Street Sweeping.
+Included under the Solid Waste Fund are Solid Waste Administration, Solid Waste Removal/ Residential East, Solid Waste Removal/ Residential West, Solid Waste Removal/ Commercial and Special Services.
 This division is responsible for collecting and properly disposing of solid waste and recyclables generated by both residential and commercial customers.
 This division serves approximately 13,300 residential customers.
-A private contractor is also used who serves approximately 11,708 residential customers.
+A private contractor who serves approximately 11,708 residential customers is also used.